 You can't always assume that people left their cart without purchasing because they had an issue.
 They may have been busy, or called away to do something else, so just remind them plainly that it's still there.

 - Use plain language, someone might have genuinely forgot about their cart and this is a good reminder

 - Don't be scared to send plain text emails

 7. Use the Best Tools for Bringing Back Users

 You need an automated email software with support for storing data, sending out on time, linking to the right products and maybe even storing payment information.
-Rejoiner isn't a bad choice, but many options are out there.
+Rejoiner isn't a bad choice, however, there are many options are out there on the market.

 8. Offer Live Chat on Your Ecommerce Site

 People have questions when buying on your website, and if they go unanswered, they may just leave without buying anything.
 Install one of the best live chat apps to ensure that customers don't have to rely on product descriptions and specs.